cvmake/cvmake.github.io/01_about.md

 * Group created art and engineering projects
 * Smart / Internet of Things experiments in the lab, home, and garden

-Right now, we don't have a space yet, but we hope to.
+Right now, we don't have a permanent space yet, but we hope to.
 It will contain:

 * Workbenches
-* Electronics Equipment
+* Electronics equipment
 * 3D Printers
-* Woodworking equitment
+* Woodworking equipment
 * Aluminum CNC Mill
 * and more!